ankitects/anki-manual/src/stats.md

 but will be included when you look at statistics for the whole collection.

-## Types of Cards

-The stats window uses some terms that you may not be familiar with:

-**Mature**
-A mature card is one that has an interval of 21 days or greater.

-**Young**
-A young card is one that has an interval of less than 21 days, but is not in learning.

-**Learn**
-A learning card is one that is still in learning mode (using whatever steps may be defined in the deck’s options).

-**Relearn**
-A relearning card is a card that you have failed in review mode, thus returning it to learning mode to be relearned.

-**Unseen**
-An unseen card is one that has been added to your collection but has not yet entered learning mode.
-Unseen cards are sometimes referred to as "new" cards, especially when they are in the "new" queue to be shown for the first time.

 ## Today

 At the top of the statistics window is a brief list of textual